Media Literacy

 This leads creators to create more wild and contentious content to draw an audience, and the cycle is repeated.

-Up until this point we have been referring to companies using technologies to keep users engaged and persuade them to consume particular streams of information for financial gain but it did not take long for authoritarian countries use this same technology to generate propaganda, erase history and sway public opinion both in their own borders and those of their ideoligical rivals.
+Until now, we have been referring to companies using technologies to keep users engaged and persuade them to consume particular information streams for financial gain.
+Still, it did not take long for authoritarian countries to use this same technology to generate propaganda, erase history and sway public opinion within their own borders and those of their ideological rivals.

-The big difference here is we are moving at scale from a backyard operation of disinformation to an environment in which a state sponsored projects where money, time and resources are unlimited and the capacity to create chaos on a global scale greatly increases.
-Effectively enabling the process weaponising disinformation.
+The big difference here is we are moving at scale from a backyard operation of disinformation to an environment in which state-sponsored projects where money, time and resources are unlimited and the capacity to create chaos on a global scale dramatically increases.
+Effectively enabling the process of weaponising disinformation.

 Why bother trying to invade your enemy when you can far more easily create chaos and revolution amongst their own citizens in relative obscurity?

-Ironically, it is the countries who value a free and open media who are at greatest risk of falling victim to disinformation attacks as there is little capacity to filter, censor and control the flow of information within social media as opposed to autocratic nations like Russia and China who have removed the techncial pathways and human rights of free press and free speech within their own borders.
+Ironically, it is the countries that value free and open media that are at the most significant risk of falling victim to disinformation attacks as there is little capacity to filter, censor and control the flow of information within social media as opposed to autocratic nations have removed the technical pathways and human rights of free press and free speech within their own borders.

 fake news unit